harness/developer-hub/docs/self-managed-enterprise-edition/advanced-configurations/reference-architecture.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Harness Self-Managed Enterprise Edition brings a robust and flexible continuous delivery solution to organizations seeking control over their deployment infrastructure.
+Harness Self-Managed Enterprise Edition brings a robust and flexible software delivery platform to organizations seeking control over their deployment infrastructure.
 This reference architecture serves as a guide, outlining the key components and best practices for implementing Harness Self-Managed Enterprise Edition.
-Organizations can optimize their continuous delivery pipelines with this architecture, ensuring reliability, scalability, and consistent software deployments.
+Organizations can optimize their software delivery platform with this architecture, ensuring reliability, scalability, and consistent software deployments.

 ### Scalability and performance